make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   by adjusting the orientation of the satellite, thereby rotating the camera.
-- As game designers, we want the motion of the camera to be realistic as it transitions between views.
+- As game designers, we want the motion of the camera to be realistic.
+- We know the starting position and we know the ending position.
+- We need to determine the motion _in between_.
 - Animators call this "tweening".
 - Programmers call it "interpolation".
-- Let's define what we mean by "realistic".
+- Let's define exactly what we mean.

 # Realistic transitions between views